SamuelNarvaez/SWF/README.md

 And supports updating the trivial interpolating filter via the Lifting Scheme or the Modified Lifting Scheme.

-The notebooks deal with various vizualization strategies to see the mesh as well as the visualization of portions of the filters on the mesh.
+The notebooks deal with various vizualization strategies to see the mesh and portions of the filters as weights on the mesh as well as a space for testing during development.